 It is usually expressed as a percentage and is a statistical calculation based on the difference between the odds of the player winning and the odds of the house winning.

 The house edge in casinos are set up in such a way that the more time a player spends playing a game, the more they will eventually lose.
-However, this does not mean that there are not a host of appealing mobile casino bonuses NZ available to players.
+However, this does not mean that there are not a host of appealing mobile casino bonuses available to players.

 Understanding the House Edge in Blackjack

 In blackjack, the house edge is created as a result of the double-bust rule.
 Players are required to draw first and if they bust, they will automatically lose even if the dealer busts in the same round.
 For casinos and online casino websites, this is the sole advantage they have in blackjack.
 With rule variations aside, blackjack generally has a 0.28% house edge.
 By understanding the house edge you can develop your strategy accordingly.
 By calculating the odds of you going bust against losing on value, you’ll be able to decide when to hit and when to stay and in this manner try and reduce the house edge.

 In European roulette, for example, the wheel has a single green zero plus 36 numbers.
 This means that once the roulette wheel has stopped spinning the ball can land in one of 37 possible pockets.
 Therefore the statistical odds of you choosing one of the possible pockets is 1:37.
 The house edge comes in to play when the casino pay-outs are set at 35 to 1.
 This means that over time the casino will never lose and has a house edge of 2.7%.

 Return To Player or RTP’s is a term used to describe the long-term expected payback percentage to its players from all the wagers of a particular casino game with a set house edge.
 This set amount that the casino game pays back to its players is referred to as a payback percentage.